From Amanda Bales, Teaching Assistant Professor and President of NTFC

 My family has lived in Oklahoma longer than it has been a state.
-My parents, ever the rebels, moved to the Western part where I was raised, but most of my kin still resides in the East, where, you might not realize, coal mines have played a significant role in the economy.
+My parents, ever the rebels, moved to the Western part where I was raised, but most of my kin still resides in the East, where coal mines have played a significant role in the economy.

 Most of my mother’s family dug coal.
 We still have the carbide lamps and newspaper clippings and stories passed down.
 Most of my family was actively involved in the coal unions.
 Stories have it that they once struck for seven years, partially in an attempt to get the Black Lung Benefit.
 For those of you unfamiliar with the terminology, the Black Lung Benefit is a stipend and medical coverage given to those incapacitated by pneumoconiosis after working in and around coal mines.
 The Black Lung Benefit says: We’ll give the company our lungs, but they have to help when we can no longer breathe.

 I tell you this to acknowledge that as long as I have had a memory, I have believed in the importance of organized labor.
 As such, I have been a union member since I began teaching full time.
-But until now, they were always the state-wide unions paired with the national.
+But until I came to UIUC, they were always the state-wide unions paired with the national.
 I gave my dues and trusted that the unions made my life better from afar.
 When I came to UIUC, I finally got to see a labor union up-close.

-This is the first time I have observed the incredible amount of energy and effort and skill and time that goes into preparing to bargain a union contract.
+For the first time I observed the incredible amount of energy and effort and skill and time that goes into preparing to bargain a union contract.
 Months of energizing and growing the membership, months of collecting member input and narratives, months of crafting and revising the contract language.
 It is inspiring.
 It is invigorating.

-We at the NTFC have just begun bargaining a new contract.
+NTFC will begin bargaining a new contract this December.
 It has already been a long process.
 Some of the most difficult parts are yet to come.
 I think of my relatives, striking so that companies would pay for the lungs they took for profit. *

 We are asking for several things in this new contract.
-A few of them are a salary floor* that keeps pace with inflation, multiple-year contracts so that we can invest in our community, and access to university research and development funds.
+A few of them are a salary floor* that keeps pace with inflation, the parental leave already granted specialized faculty at the other University of Illinois branches, and voting rights for specialized faculty within their units.

 Sounds reasonable, right?
 It usually is.
 Most workers aren’t trying to launch cars into space.
 Most of us want only to provide a stable and solid life for ourselves and our families.